Nevoss/form-wrapper-js/README.md

 </template>
 ```

-There is not necessarily need to bind all those events to the input, try them out to know which of them you need and which not.
+It isn\`t necessary to bind all those events to an input. try them out in order to know which ones of them you need and which ones you`re not.

-some options will not work if there is no event binding e.g.
+Some options will not work if there will be no event binding e.g.
 - `form.$options.validation.onFieldBlurred` - must have `fieldBlurred` event
 - `form.$options.validation.onFieldChange` - must have `fieldChanged` event (on input/change DOM events)
 - `form.$onFocus` - will not work if `fieldFocused` event will not bond to the input DOM element.
 - etc..,

-if you are not sure which of them you need, just bind all of them. (nothing bad will happened)
+If you are not sure which one of them you need, just bind all of them. (nothing bad will happened :smile:)

-as you build your own form system you will see that some pattern repeat them self, be creative as you can and encapsulate those pattern inside components.
+As you build your own form system you will see that some patterns repeat themselves. be as creative as you can, and encapsulate those patterns inside a components.

 ### Interceptors

-this concept is taking over from the axios API.
+this concept was taken from the axios API.
 ```js
 import Form from 'form-wrapper-js'